 Manager Governance and Appointments, The Treasury

 Stella joined the Treasury in 2020 and has been leading the Governance and Appointments team since 2022.
-Prior to this, she held leadership positions at the Institute of Directors, Department of Internal Affairs, Ministry of Business Innovation and Employment, Haines, and Manpower Recruitment.
+Prior to this, she held leadership positions at the Institute of Directors, the Department of Internal Affairs, the Ministry of Business Innovation and Employment, Haines, and Manpower Recruitment.